fredrikaverpil/fredrikaverpil.github.io/_posts/2021-12-11-developing-with-apple-silicon.md

 ### Python (pyenv)

-I prefer managing Python versions via pyenv.
+I prefer managing Python versions via [pyenv](https://github.com/pyenv/pyenv).
 Because some package won't install on Apple Silicon, I need to be able to install the Intel-verison of Python for some projects.

-Pyenv itself can be installed for Apple Silicon only, but we'll need `pyenv-alias` to accomodate for Intel versions:
+Pyenv itself can be installed for Apple Silicon only, but we'll need `pyenv-alias` to accomodate for Intel versions of the Python interpreter:

 ```bash
 curl -s -S -L https://raw.githubusercontent.com/pyenv/pyenv-installer/master/bin/pyenv-installer | bash